-Robert Miller, Senior Portfolio Manager, Tax-Exempt Fixed Income team at Allspring has co-managed the assets of the Fund since May 2016.
-Terry J. Goode, Senior Portfolio Manager, Tax-Exempt Fixed Income team at Allspring, has co-managed the assets of the Fund since June 2019.
-Nicholos Venditti, Senior Portfolio Manager, Tax-Exempt Fixed Income team at Allspring, has co-managed the assets of the Fund since August 2020.
+Robert Miller, Senior Portfolio Manager for Municipal Fixed Income team at Allspring Investments has co-managed the assets of the Fund since May 2016.
+Terry J. Goode, Senior Portfolio Manager for Municipal Fixed Income team at Allspring Investments, has co-managed the assets of the Fund since June 2019.
+Nicholos Venditti, Senior Portfolio Manager and Head of Municipal Fixed Income team at Allspring Investments, has co-managed the assets of the Fund since August 2020.

-Michael Denlinger, CFA, Director and portfolio manager at MacKay Shields, and Robert DiMella, CFA, an Executive Managing Director at MacKay Shields and Co-Head of MacKay Municipal Managers, have co-managed the assets of the Fund since April 2022.
+Michael Denlinger, CFA, Managing Director and portfolio manager at MacKay Shields, and Robert DiMella, CFA, an Executive Managing Director at MacKay Shields and Co-Head of MacKay Municipal Managers, have co-managed the assets of the Fund since April 2022.

-John V. Miller, CFA, Senior Managing Director and Head of Nuveen Municipals, and Paul L. Brennan, CFA, Managing Director and Portfolio Manager at Nuveen, have co-managed the assets of the Fund since July 2015.
+Daniel J. Close, CFA, Senior Managing Director, Portfolio Manager and Head of Municipals at Nuveen, has co-managed the assets of the Fund since June 2023.
+Paul L. Brennan, CFA, Managing Director and Portfolio Manager at Nuveen, has co-managed the assets of the Fund since July 2015.
 Stephen Candido, CFA, Managing Director and Portfolio Manager at Nuveen, has co-managed the assets of the Fund since January 2020.